 The essential doctrines of the Christian faith can be identified by looking at the core truth of the gospel, which is the salvation of humanity through the life, death, and resurrection of Jesus Christ.
 Salvation, as God has revealed to us through his Holy Scriptures, is defined as the forgiveness of sins and everlasting life with God by confessing that “Jesus is Lord” and believing that God raised him from the dead.
 (Romans 10:9)

-By examining the message of the gospel, we can identify 14 doctrines that are necessary for salvation to be possible.
+By examining the message of the gospel, we can identify 14 doctrines necessary for salvation to be possible.
 In addition, there are a dozen or so additional non-essential doctrines that are also commonly-accepted by all Christians.
 These are summarized in the following creeds and then individually outlined and further explained in our “Christian Beliefs Explained” page.

 Creed, comes from the Latin word credo, meaning “I believe.”
 The creeds of the early church—the Apostolic, Nicene, Athanasian, and Chalcedonian creeds—were very important responses to heretical (false) teachings (that contradict another teaching accepted as the norm) during the first few centuries of early Christianity.
 Most of the heresies in the early church were related to our understanding of God and Jesus.
 By understanding and affirming these creeds today it will make it easier to keep from repeating falling into the errors of false beliefs that continue to spring up.
 The Creeds matter because: